-Session Explorer enables you to see how your users interact with your form on a more granular level - right down to the order they interact with your fields.
+Session Explorer enables you to see how your visitors interact with your form on a more granular level - right down to the order they interact with your fields.

-Explore individual user sessions, compare them side-by-side and see how they really navigate your forms.
+Explore individual sessions, compare them side-by-side and see how they really navigate your forms.

 Looking to pinpoint issues with a specific field causing abandonment?
 Simply select the date range, the field you’re interested in and then choose an unlimited combination of filters, from default options:

 and even custom attributes you can add like:

 See how your visitor sessions play out and where they are experiencing issues - for example do they keep returning to specific fields after hitting submit?

 You can search for sessions that include interactions with any one of the elements in your form.
 When the sessions load, they will be highlighted in yellow in the view:

 This allows you to quickly scan and pinpoint the part of the session you are interested in, and see the context around interactions with that element, as you can see what happened before and after those interactions.

 Session Duration and Total Field Returns are optional filters and can be used to pinpoint particularly problematic sessions: